EdyJ/blender-to-unity-fbx-exporter/README.md

 - Not tested with armatures nor animations.
 Feel free to open an issue with a simple repro scene if you encounter any problem.
 - No option to export selected objects only (yet).
 - Negative scales are imported with an unexpected but equivalent transform.
-Example: scale (-1, 1, 1) is imported as scale (-1, -1, -1) and rotation (-180, 0, 0).
+Example: scale (-1, 1, 1) and no rotation is imported as scale (-1, -1, -1) and rotation (-180, 0, 0).
 This is equivalent, and may be changed to, the original scale (-1, 1, 1) and rotation (0, 0, 0) in Unity.

 #### Tested: